Vyxal/Vyxal/documentation/Interpreter.md

 ### The `Context` class

 Now, on to the [`Context`][Context] class itself.
 It's used for keeping track of everything in the current execution context/scope.
-Every scope (while loops, for loops, functions) gets its own context holding the stack, variables, inputs, and a few other things for that scope.
+Every scope (while loops, for loops, functions) gets its own child context holding the stack, variables, inputs, and a few other things for that scope.

 The `Context` class also has a `globals` field.
 All the `Context`s have the same [`Globals`](/shared/src/main/scala/Globals.scala) object